Columbia-DESDR/.github/profile/readme.md

 # Welcome to the DESDR Organization!

-DESDR (Decision Engine for Socioeconomic Disaster Risk) enhances disaster risk management for farmers and vulnerable communities by integrating firsthand information with satellite data (CHIRPS).
+DESDR (Decision Engine for Socioeconomic Disaster Risk) enhances disaster risk management for farmers and vulnerable communities by integrating firsthand information with satellite data.
 This approach provides a more accurate representation of the impact of disasters.
 The project uses mobile messaging for data collection `(Survey Your Way)`, which respects local practices, and then verifies this data `(Reptile)` for secure storage and analysis.
 Our web-based platform, `Sliders`, allows stakeholders such as government officials, researchers, and policymakers to access and utilize this information for informed decision-making in disaster management.

 ## Key Repositories